 To save money and ensure that its entry-level models remain affordable though, Epiphone does employ cheaper tonewood alternatives that are easier to source.
 For example, Poplar is used to form the bodies of many of Epiphone’s inexpensive instruments.
 This particular material may not be held in as high regard as Mahogany, but its tonal characteristics aren’t too dissimilar; providing a resonant and meaty sound.

 High-end Epiphone guitars boast Rosewood fingerboards just like Gibson’s, giving them a similar feel and aesthetic.
 But for its more budget-friendly models, Epiphone uses convincing Rosewood substitutes like Pau Ferro.
 Many manufacturers are now using this material, such as Fender, which uses Pau Ferro for its Mexican-made guitars.
-The advantage of Pau Ferro is that it isn’t CITES restricted, meaning that costly import/export certification isn’t required.

 Another money-saving measure that Epiphone employs is to use Flamed Maple veneers instead of caps for applicable models, like their Les Pauls.
 A veneer is a thin sheet of wood that is applied carefully over the top of another, which is an art-form that requires lots of skill.
 However, veneers are far more financially viable for Epiphone, and indeed many guitar manufacturers, as they can use less wood to create a similar look.